STAY LIT. SUBSCRIBE TO OUR NEWSLETTER.

 Some growers go back and forth between vegetative and generative techniques to maintain plant balance.
 Other growers maintain vegetative steering until the crop gets closer to harvest, then switch to a heavy generative steer to finish the crop.

 You should experiment with these strategies on each cultivar as they will react differently to the timely changes in environmental conditions.
-The way to track the steering cues and effects they have on your plants is through crop registration.
+The way to track the steering cues and their effects on your plants is through crop registration.

 What’s happening in the Root Zone?

 Cannabis roots play a vital role in the quality of the final product.
 Healthy roots sustain healthy growth, as the roots deliver water and nutrients to the plant.
 Root zone management is the consideration of irrigation strategy and the impact the strategy will have on specific properties in the root zone, such as water content (WC), temperature, and electrical conductivity (EC) in your substrate.
-It’s important to understand each of these root zone properties, and how changes will affect your plants.
+Understanding each of these root zone properties and how changes will affect your plants is important.

-Selecting a substrate is an important decision as it serves as a conduit for making water and nutrients available to the plant.
-Substrates like soil, coco mix, or rockwool cubes, all perform differently as they have widely differing physical properties, such as the ability to absorb and retain water.
-In order to know how much to irrigate and feed your cannabis plants, it’s helpful to have root zone technology deployed that provides visibility into the conditions in your substrate.
+Selecting a substrate is an important decision as it is a conduit for making water and nutrients available to the plant.
+Substrates like soil, coco mix, or rockwool cubes all perform differently as they have widely differing physical properties, such as the ability to absorb and retain water.
+To know how much to irrigate and feed your cannabis plants, it’s helpful to have root zone technology deployed that provides visibility into the conditions in your substrate.

 Crop Registration